Malaysia–Mongolia relations: Economic relations

 Also an agreement on avoidance of double taxation and the prevention of fiscal evasion has been signed since 1995.

 Murder of Mongolian citizen in Malaysia

-Mongolia has not presented any ambassador to Malaysia for seven years since 2006 due to the murder of a Mongolian citizen in the country, but later decided to appointing an ambassador in 2014 as it was necessary to providing requirements to many Mongolian students studying in the country.
+Mongolia has not presented any ambassador to Malaysia for seven years since 2006 due to the murder of a Mongolian citizen in the country, but later decided to appoint an ambassador in 2014 as it was necessary to providing requirements to many Mongolian students studying in the country.

 On 18 May 2018, Mongolian president Khaltmaagiin Battulga has urged new Malaysian Prime Minister Mahathir Mohamad to reopen investigations into the murder of a Mongolian model.
 In his congratulatory message to Mahathir on his appointment as Malaysia's seventh prime minister, Battulga described the 2006 murder as a "grave crime".

 In July 2018, Malaysia’s ambassador to China who is concurrently accredited to Mongolia, Zainuddin Yahya, said Malaysia is working to revive bilateral ties with Mongolia.